Adam Hattersley: Education

 Hattersley received his Bachelor of Engineering and Master of Science in Engineering in aerospace engineering from the University of Michigan.
 He was a member of the men's gymnastics team at the University of Michigan, and was on Michigan's 1999 NCAA national championship team.
 Today, Hattersley is an internationally certified judge for men's gymnastics.

 Military service

 After receiving his master's degree in engineering, Hattersley joined the United States Navy as an officer in the year 2000.
 He served as a nuclear submarine officer on the USS Columbus, and then as an electrical engineering instructor at the United States Naval Academy.
 In 2006, he deployed for Operation Iraqi Freedom, and received a Bronze Star for his service.

 Political career

-Election
+Florida House of Representatives

-Hattersley was elected to the 59th district of the Florida House of Representatives in the general election on November 6, 2018, winning 51 percent of the vote over 49 percent of Republican candidate Joe Wicker.
+Hattersley was elected to the 59th district of the Florida House of Representatives in the general election on November 6, 2018, winning 51 percent of the vote to Republican candidate Joe Wicker's 49 percent.
 He was the first Democrat to win in Florida's 59th state house district since the seat was drawn in 2012.

 He is the author of the book Accidental Politician, published June 2021, an autobiographical account of his 2018 campaign.

-Hattersley is currently running for Chief Financial Officer of Florida and will be on the General Election ballot on November 8, 2022.